Levels of Economic Integration

 which promotes economic

 - Custom union.
-Sets common external tariffs among member
+Sets common external tariffs among

 playing field and address the problem of re-exports (using

 preferential tariffs in one country to enter another country).

 - Common market.
 Services and capital are free to move